ledstrain/wiki.ledstrain.org/content/en/_index.md

 #### What is LEDStrain?

-The [Forum](https://ledstrain.org/) and Wiki are here to help with the impact electrical devices have on our health.
+The [Forum](https://ledstrain.org/) and Wiki are here to help with the impact light-emitting devices have on our health - particularly eye health.
 All are free to use and are community based!